A white building that houses the Horse Soldier in Gettysburg, with red, white and blue banners on teh bottom windows.

 The Horse Soldier Gettysburg PA: Incredible Civil War Relics

-Of course, I also walked out with a new “old” book to add to my collection.
+And yes, I walked out with a new “old” book to add to my collection.

 Past Lane Travels contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 Read our disclaimer for more information.